autonomys/subspace-docs/docs/community.md

 :::caution

-Please note, all community provided resources are **non-offiical**.
+Please note, all community provided resources are **non-official**.
 For clarification please refer to [official materials](pathname:///docs/official).

 :::